MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-handle-protocol-activation.md

 This scenario covers how to handle the protocol activation when your title is launched and join the lobby and game (if one exists).

-You can see a flowchart of the process here: [Flowchart - Handle protocol activation player](../concepts/flowcharts/live-mpm-on-protocol-activation.md).
+You can see a flowchart of the process here: [Handling protocol activation (flowchart)](../concepts/flowcharts/live-mpm-on-protocol-activation.md).

 | Method | Event triggered |
 | -----|----------------|